williamvuong99/Intro-to-Web-Summer-2014/victorialimary/readme.md

+Hi friends!
+====
-Hi friends.
-My name is Victoria.
-I'm a student at Western University.
+My name is Victoria and I'm a student at Western University.
+#:)
+I would choose Kristen Bell to re-enact my life, with Iggy Azalea playing in the background.